AttilaNagyDev/typing_speed_test/README.md

 ## 🎨 Usage

-1. Click **Refresh Text** to get a new practice sentence.
+1. Click **Refresh Text** to get a new practice text.
 2. Start typing in the text box — the timer starts with your first keystroke.
-3. When you’re done, hit **Finish** to see your time and accuracy.
-4. Try again to beat your score (or just to feel productive)!
+3. Try again to beat your score (or just to feel productive)!

 ## 🧑‍💻 Tech Stack